Doperwt/hulan-intake-boilerplate/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
+## Packages
+### Material-ui
+withStyles adds the classes prop to a component wich can be used to style elements.

+### react-router-dom
+adds switch and routes

+withRouter adds the following props to a component
+- history
+- match
+- location
+match.params.(url param) allows access to params history.push can be used to change route from a function.

 ## Docker
 Build image with